 Study Area and Data

 The study area for this analysis includes lakes and reservoirs in the state of Rhode Island where data were collected by the University of Rhode Island’s Watershed Watch program (Figure 1).
 The URIWW program began in 1988, monitoring 14 lakes and has now grown to include over 250 monitoring sites on over 120 waterbodies, including rivers/streams, and estuaries, with more than 400 trained volunteers.
 URIWW now provides more than 90% of Rhode Island’s lake baseline data and is an integral part of the state’s environmental data collection strategy.
 Data quality assurance and control is treated with paramount importance; volunteers are trained both in the classroom and the field, regular quality checks occur, and volunteers are provided with all the necessary equipment and supplies, along with scheduled collection dates.
 For freshwater lakes and reservoirs, weekly secchi depth and water temperature are recorded, along with bi-weekly chlorophyll a and in deep lakes (greater than 5 meters) dissolved oxygen.
-Water samples are collected three times per season (May through October) to be analyzed for nutrients.
+Water samples are collected three times per season (May through October) to be analyzed for nutrients and bacteria.